InsiteSoftware/commerce-csharp-sdk/README.md

 ```

 ##### Manual Configuration
-If you use something other than the IServiceCollection to help with dependency injection, you can manually register the services to whichever container you're using.
-Below is a list of the services and their implementation class that need to be registered.
+If you use something other than the `IServiceCollection` to help with dependency injection, you can manually register the services to whichever container you are using.
+Below is a list of the services and their respective implementation classes that need to be registered.

 ```sh
 ICommerceAPIServiceProvider, CommerceAPIServiceProvider>();